 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-Explore the waterways of the flooded “Mirrored Forest” of
+Explore the flooded “Mirrored Forest” of

 Go on rain forest hikes, birding walks, and nocturnal river safaris; and search for

 Itinerary - 10 Days

 Day 1 — U.S./Lima, Peru

 Arrive in Lima at any time and transfer to our

 hotel.
 Wyndham Costa del Sol Lima Airport Hotel

 After a morning visit to the celebrated Larco